scholarslab/scholarslab.github.io/collections/_posts/2016-12-13-discussions-in-the-digital-humanities-and-learning-new-technologies-in-the-scholars-lab.md

 date: 2016-12-13 11:25:55+00:00
 layout: post
 slug: discussions-in-the-digital-humanities-and-learning-new-technologies-in-the-scholars-lab
-title: Discussions in the Digital Humanities and Learning New Technologies in the Scholars’ Lab
+title: "Discussions in the Digital Humanities and Learning New Technologies in the Scholars’ Lab"
+category: blog
 tags:
 - praxis program
 ---